Unlock the Magic of Siem Reap, Cambodia: Top 10 Not-to-Miss Attractions

 There is a calm vibrance in the city, and the people are very polite, warm, and welcoming.
 This warmth and humility translate into an overall enriching experience that adds to the allure of these world-famous temples.

 Around 10 km from Angkor Wat is Angkor Thom, or the 'Great City'.
-Established in the 12th century, this was the capital of the mighty Khmer Empire.
+Established in the 12th century, this was the capital of the mighty Khmer Empire and an attraction that will leave you bedazzled.

-Located in the heart of the ancient city of Angkor Thom, Bayon Temple offers a variety of visages, looking down at curious onlookers.
+Located in the heart of the ancient city of Angkor Thom, Bayon Temple features a variety of visages that look down at curious onlookers.

-Ta Prohm was the location of the shooting of the 2001 Angelina Jolie film Tomb Raider, earning it the nickname 'Tomb Raider Temple'.
+Ta Prohm was the shooting location of the 2001 Angelina Jolie film Tomb Raider, earning it the nickname 'Tomb Raider Temple'.

 This is the only Hindu temple in the Angkor group of temples and is dedicated to Lord Shiva and Goddess Parvati.
 The intricate carvings on the exteriors of this temple are considered to be the finest example of Angkorian art.